Our best cash ISA rates

 What are the best ISA rates right now?

-The best cash ISA rates right now are sitting at around 4.5% AER+ for some fixed-term and easy access deals.
-Rates change often and typically in line with the Bank of England's base rate, which they recently announced will remain at 3.75%.
+The best cash ISA rates right now are sitting at around 4.65% AER+ for some fixed-term and easy access deals.
+Rates change often and typically in line with the Bank of England's base rate, which they announced in mid June would again remain at 3.75%.

 The highest rates are often found on fixed-rate cash ISAs - where you lock your money away for a set period.
 Easy access ISAs may pay slightly less, but they give you the freedom to withdraw your savings when you need to.